GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/pwas-in-app-stores/index.md

 - The app has to be served with HTTPS.

 {% Aside 'important' %}
 <p>To publish your package, you will also need a developer account with each platform you want to publish with.
-For the Microsoft and Google Play stores, these cost a one time fee.
+For the Microsoft and Google Play stores, these cost a one-time fee.
 For the Apple App Store, an account costs a recurring fee per year.
 Meta Quest accounts are free.</p>
-<p>By submitting to stores, you need to play by their rules, which, for example, may mean that you need to use their payment mechanisms and pay a comission for each purchase, or that certain content may not be allowed.
+<p>By submitting to stores, you need to play by their rules, which, for example, may mean that you need to use their payment mechanisms and pay a commission for each purchase, or that certain content may not be allowed.
 Carefully assess these aspects for each store you want to publish to.</p>
 {% endAside %}

 ## Packaging

 You can have an application package for your PWA in a few steps:

 - From the homepage of PWABuilder, you can enter a URL to start the packaging process.
-PWABuilder will take you to report card page for your application, where you can view scores and action items for your progressive web app.
+PWABuilder will take you to the report card page for your application, where you can view scores and action items for your progressive web app.
 - To proceed to packaging your app, click the **Package for Stores** button on the top right of the scorecard page.
 - Browse the options for packaging, and select a platform by clicking **Generate Package**.
 You will be prompted for metadata related to your application, which will vary depending on platform.
 Lastly, select **Download Package** to download your package.

-{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/zBI3DyULt7jcI9ynDbbN.png", alt="SVGcode PWA in the PWABuilder uiser interface.", width="800", height="1136" %}
+{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/zBI3DyULt7jcI9ynDbbN.png", alt="SVGcode PWA in the PWABuilder user interface.", width="800", height="1136" %}

 ## Submitting